phyllisstein/better-behavior-syntax/README.md

 ![](./screenshots/tsx.png)

 ## Contributing
-Work is ongoing to add additional customizations for additional languages; if you should happen to beat me to one, pull 'er and, patch 'er, and PR 'er.
+Work is ongoing to add additional customizations for additional languages; if you should happen to beat me to one, pull 'er, patch 'er, and PR 'er.